AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 02/README.md

 Having the right network configurations and setup in AWS for Ray clusters is crucial for efficient distributed computing.
 The compute setup, including the choice of EC2 instances and their configurations, directly impacts the performance and cost-effectiveness of the Ray cluster.

-Moreover, we need robust and dynamic storage support to ingest dataset, store the transformed and computed feature data to a feature store, store the model training and output data.

 ### Compute Instances Configurations

 1. **EC2 Instances**: AWS EC2 instances are used to host the Ray nodes.
-The instance type (e.g., t3.medium) determines the hardware of the host computer.
+The instance type (e.g., t3.medium, t3.small) determines the hardware of the host computer.
 2. **AMI (Amazon Machine Image)**: Provides the information required to launch an instance, which is a virtual server in the cloud.
 3. **User Data Scripts**: These are used to bootstrap instances, installing necessary software and starting services.
 In the case of Ray, this might include installing Python, setting up a virtual environment, and installing and starting Ray.